 Modern Rooftop Gardening

 In European cities, modern rooftop gardening projects are popular.
-Alone in Germany, people have planted more than 108 million square feet of green roofs recently.
-According to a rough estimation in Germany about 7% of all newly constructed buildings roofs are green.
+Alone in Germany, people have planted more than 108 million square feet of roof garden plants recently.
+According to a rough estimation in Germany about 7% of all newly constructed buildings gardens on roofs.

-On other countries, people are also taking interest in green roofs.
+In other countries, people are also taking interest in gardens on roofs.
 In Japan, new construction projects in Tokyo devoted 10.000 square feet of roof to green places.
-The Chicago and Toronto are claiming that they are leader in promoting green roofing projects.
+The Chicago and Toronto are claiming that they are the leader in promoting rooftop garden construction projects.

 Types of Rooftop Gardening

 Such types of green roofs usually require a lot of maintenance.
 Intensive green rooftops can be reflected a public space with shrubs, trees, and other landscaping.

 Due to their environmental benefits, people prefer to install extensive green rooftops.
 They require low maintenance and less soil.
 Such rooftops are only accessible for basic care and not for public use.

 Read More: Wood Protection of Best Outdoor Furniture

 - In Urban areas, the green places are far and few.
 Rooftop Gardening profoundly enhances the aesthetics of the urban scenery.